hebcal/hebcal-swift/README.md

 ## Zmanim Calculations (Shabbat and Havdalah Times)

 This library provides functions to calculate Shabbat candle lighting times and Havdalah times based on geographic coordinates and date.
-These calculations are performed using the `SunCalcSwift` library.
+These calculations are performed using the `SunCalc` library.

 ### Candle Lighting Time